lijiaying/lijiaying.github.io/README.md

 classic computer programs, smart contracts and artificial intelligence systems.
 I do try my best to develop elegent theories and techniques to make formal verification more precise, more efficient, more scalable and much easier to design, develop, debug, and apply.

-I welcome all the collabration from academia and industrials.
-Send me an email if you are interested.